parkjmjohn/NowInsurance/README.md

 3. extract information from XML

 ## Modules
-- classifyPDF – classify if the PDF is images or texts
-- textToPDF.py – text PDFs to text files
-- tesseract.py – image PDFs to text files through optical character recognition
-- (1) performance test
-- ML

-### Similar Projects
-- MagicBot by SlickPie
-- GROBID

-### PDF -> Text Projects
+#### PDF to Text files Process
-- Freek.dev
+**PDFtoText.py** handles this process.
+First, the code check if the PDFs are text-based or image-based.
+If the PDF is text-based, the python library _pdftotext_ handles this well.
+If the PDF is imaged, the python library _wand_ converts the PDF to JPEGs and _pytesseract_ uses an optic character recognition model to convert the JPEGs to text.

+To run this process, run the following command:
+'''
+cd ./PDFtoText ; python3 os.py
+'''

+#### NLP research
+#### NLP Model
+#### Performance Analysis

-#### Python3 Libraries
+## Python3 Libraries
 - os
 - shutil
 - pdftotext
 - pytesseract
 - wand

+## Similar Projects
+- MagicBot by SlickPie
+- GROBID

+### PDF -> Text Projects
+- Freek.dev